rian39/notes/lazzarato_signs_machines_2014.md

 The diagram is a semiotic system and a mode of writing that fulfill the conditions of power signs. (cf icons of relation in Peirce) ...
 Diagrammatic signs, by acting in place of things themselves, produce machinic rather than significant redundancy 86-7

-Diagrams (like equations, designs, graphs, apparatuses, machines, etc.) come to accelerate or slow down, destruct or stabilize, processes of deterritorialization which lanugage has difficulty grasping.
+Diagrams (like equations, designs, graphs, apparatuses, machines, etc.) come to accelerate or slow down, destruct or stabilize, processes of deterritorialization which language has difficulty grasping.
 87

 Through asignifyinn semiotics machines "speak," "express themselves," and "communicate" with man, other machines, and "real" phenomena.
 Through "power signs" they interact with the expression and content of the atomic and chemical strata of matter, the biological strata of the living being, and the cosmic strata of the universe.
 87-88